English to Finnish translation

 Finnish does not use prepositions or articles, but instead uses cases and additional syllables.
 Therefore, many of the words become extremely long, and proofreading should definitely be done by a Finn, as it is often necessary to hyphenate words for space and cosmetic reasons.
 We do not recommend that anyone else attempt this.
 For this reason, we also deliver translations in InDesign, with proofreading included.

-Four tips for ordering a (Finnish) translation
+Four tips for ordering English to Finnish translation

 1. Tell us what the text will be used for, if this is not obvious.